percona/psmdb-docs/docs/vault.md

 You have the following options of how to target a particular namespace when configuring Vault:

-1. Set the VAULT_NAMESPACE environment variable so that all subsequent commands are executed against that namespace.
+1. Set the `VAULT_NAMESPACE` environment variable so that all subsequent commands are executed against that namespace.
 Use the following command to set the environment variable for the namespace `test`:

    ```{.bash data-prompt="$"}
    $ export VAULT_NAMESPACE=test
    ```
-2. Provide the namespace with the `-namespace` flag in commands
+2. Provide the namespace with the `--namespace` flag in commands

 !!! admonition "See also"